jconkli07/CircuitPython/README.md

 ### Reflection

 This assignment was a bit harder than the first one.
 I looked up the code and the wiring, but I think that next time I could do it myself.
-I had an issue with the wires being in the same pin as the code said they were in, but I used the feedback on the serial monitor to identify the problem.
+I had an issue with the wires not being in the same pin as the code said they were in, but I used the feedback on the serial monitor to identify the problem.
+The errors on the serial monitor are helpful for debugging the code. for loops are used to repeat a chunk of code a certaina mount of times.

 ## CircuitPython_Distance_Sensor